Banner

 Highlights

-Short Inca Trail permits are strictly limited by UNESCO and typically sell out 4–6 months in advance.
-As a Direct Licensed Operator, Orange Nation provides real-time availability and 2026 permit security for all 48-hour expeditions.
+Short Inca Trail permits are strictly limited by the Peruvian government, and tickets for this Unesco World Heritage site typically sell out 4–6 months in advance.
+As a Direct Licensed Operator, Orange Nation provides real-time availability and 2026 permit security for the Short Inca Trail.

 Salkantay Trek & Short Inca Trail to Machu Picchu 6 days - Orange Nation Peru 6 Days